 Earlier Studies (2019–2021):

-Davidesco and Tanner (2020) demonstrated that students engaged in interdisciplinary learning, particularly in biology and computational modeling, achieved 23% higher assessment scores compared to those taught through conventional methods.
+Davidesco and Tanner (2020) demonstrated that students engaged in interdisciplinary learning, particularly biology and computational modeling, achieved 23% higher assessment scores than those taught through conventional methods.

-Similarly, Pereira et al. (2020) observed a significant improvement in student performance when genetics instruction incorporated bioinformatics tools, underscoring the effectiveness of technology-driven approaches in zoological education.
+Similarly, Pereira et al. (2020) observed a significant improvement in student performance when genetics instruction incorporated bioinformatic tools, underscoring the effectiveness of technology-driven approaches in zoological education.

 These findings reinforce the effectiveness of integrating fields such as biomechanics and bioinformatics into zoology education.
-The shift from memorization-based learning to applied, interdisciplinary problem-solving is crucial for modernizing zoology curricula (Figure 2).
+The shift from memorization-based learning to applied interdisciplinary problem solving is crucial for modernizing zoology curricula (Figure 2).

 Figure 2: Increase in Research Publications in Multidisciplinary Zoology (2005-2025)

-This line graph shows a steady rise in research publications in multidisciplinary zoology over the past 20 years, indicating growing interest and advancements in the field.
+This line graph shows a steady rise in research publications in multidisciplinary zoology over the past 20 years, indicating a growing interest and advancements in the field.

 5.2.
 Increased Engagement Through Interdisciplinary Approaches

-Our results indicate that student engagement significantly increased when exposed to real-world applications of zoology, particularly when integrating technological and computational tools.
+Our results indicated that student engagement significantly increased when exposed to real-world zoology applications, particularly when integrating technological and computational tools.

 Comparative Analysis: